TorqueKill/TorqueKill/README.md

 JavaScript stands out as my favorite language.
 Its versatility in creating reactive web applications fascinates me.
 I find immense satisfaction in deploying applications on the web and witnessing people interact with my creations through a simple link.
 I have amassed **4+ years of experience** working with **NodeJS** both in **frontend** and **backend**.

 ## Exploring Data Science with Python
 Python has opened the doors to the world of data science for me.
 I'm particularly intrigued by Machine Learning and Deep Learning models.
 Experimenting with open-source projects like Stable Diffusion has been an enlightening experience, further fueling my interest in this field.
-For one of the projects,
+For one of the projects, developing a complete **U-Net Crop Segmentation** model has given me great insights into **designing**, **implementing** and **testing** complex models.

 ## C/C++: The Gateway to Low-Level Programming
 My affinity for C/C++ stems from its close interaction with hardware and lower-level system operations.
 Working on projects like **shell parsers**, **file management**, and **efficient space management** (and occasionally tackling segmentation faults) has been both challenging and exhilarating.